The urge to save humanity is almost always only a false face for the urge to rule it.

 The steady stream of alarming news and images seems designed to disturb and depress you, and it does.
 But at the same time there is something not quite right about all of this.
 Something simply doesn’t add up.
 And if you are a certain type of person, you notice this and it begins to gnaw at you.

 To begin with, you notice an off-putting certainty bordering on arrogance among those who clamor loudest for climate intervention, as though it were inconceivable that they could ever be wrong.
-And you sense that they feel, deeply, that the rightness of the cause places them above reproach.
+And you sense that they feel, to the very core of their being, that the rightness of the cause places them above reproach.
 You realize that their faith in this cause has an almost evangelical intensity.

 To you, they seem somewhat weak on science fundamentals, these activists, long on passion but short on analysis.
 They confuse cause and effect, draw a blank on correlation versus causation, pick and choose data rather willfully, and have little sense of the scope of natural history.
 They toss numbers around willy-nilly without appearing to understand their meaning.
 You suspect that more than a few of them couldn’t tell you the difference between a part per million and a part per billion, to pick an easy example, or tell you why this matters.
 Against all logic, they seem to envision an Earth that is more or less static and generally benign.
 No wonder they are such a jittery lot; by this standard any change whatsoever, any out-of-the-ordinary event becomes an alarming deviation, portending disaster.
 This line of reasoning reminds you, ironically, of Biblical literalists, who believe that the world was created whole six thousand years ago, and has existed unchanged ever since.
 As someone with a good working knowledge of Earth history, you know that change is the only constant, and that the Earth is often anything but benign, and you don’t understand why this is such a difficult concept for so many to grasp.